daac-tools/vibrato/docs/prepare.md

-# vibrato/prepare
+# Preparation of Vibrato's dictionaries

-This workspace provides several tools to compile Vibrato's dictionaries.
+This document describes steps to compile Vibrato's system dictionaries.

+The following description assumes you are at the root directory of this repository.

 ## 1. Compiling system dictionary